AntonioTorres23/OpenGL_Notes/PBR Theory.md

 **Authoring PBR Materials**

 With knowledge of the underlying mathematical model of PBR we'll finalize the discussion by describing how artists generally author the physical properties of a surface that we can directly feed into the PBR equations.
 Each of the surface parameters we need for a PBR pipeline can be defined or modeled by textures.
-Using textures gives us per-fragment control over how each specific surface point should react to light: whether that point
+Using textures gives us per-fragment control over how each specific surface point should react to light: whether that point is metallic, rough or smooth, or how the surface responds to different wavelengths of light.

+Below you'll see a list of textures you'll frequent find in a PBR pipeline together with its visual output if supplied to